 The series tend to follow the general "kill some bandits that are anything but threatening and then BOOM the big bad shows up and stuff gets serious", but so far the one guy who managed to turn an entire game from a mostly lighthearted adventure to a dark rollercoaster of death is Manfloy.
 His actions cause the death of various characters, including Sigurd and most of the 1st Generation playable units, contribute to the subjugation of most of Jugdral to his puppet Arvis' Grannvalian Empire, cause the evil dragon Loptous to posess Arvis' son and start child hunts, and a whole lot of other very unpleasant things for the continent.
-Not to mention his granddaughter despises him.
+His granddaughter despises him.
 The amount of crap this guy did to the mostly peaceful land of Jugdral and its happy map tunes is unprecedented and unchallenged in the series.

 Grand Theft Auto: San Andreas is largely a Black Comedy with most less than moral actions the protagonist CJ or the other criminals commit being treated humorously and most the characters being extremely quirky.
 The exceptions to this involve the game's Big Bad Frank Tenpenny.
 The scenes with him are almost entirely humorless, any humor involving him is mostly played to show how much of Jerkass he is, along with the rest of his personality, and unlike the other characters, he shows that he has no absolutely no sense of loyalty to others and flat scoffs on the idea.